 How did I tackle stuff that I had to memorize?
 There are some topics that you will have to memorize; they cannot be understood or remembered.
 These are things like organizational theories, formulae, etc. I had 2 A4 sheets full (back to back) of such material.

-When I was driving with my wife, I would ask her to quiz me based on those flash cards.
-When she was not around, I would play YouTube videos in my car stereo and listen to something beneficial, something related to risk, planning, motivation, etc.
+When I was driving with my wife, I would ask her to quiz me based on those flashcards.
+When she was not around, I would play YouTube videos on my car stereo and listen to something beneficial, something related to risk, planning, motivation, etc.

 This is a great app and helped me to build my confidence on ITTO.

 Your understanding should be very clear about the critical success factors of each risk process.
-Those CSFs are used in a situation and you will be asked to identify which one of them is best from the list of choices.
+Those critical success factors (CSFs) are used in a situation and you will be asked to identify which one of them is best from the list of choices.

-You should be able to know what the tool and technique is, how PMI describes it, how this T&T adds value to the process and any calculations which this T&T might require.
+You should be able to know what the tool and technique is, how PMI describes it, how this tools and techniques (T&T) adds value to the process and any calculations which this T&T might require.
 If you are good with these for each T&T, you should be fine in the exam.
 I found the practice standard language very difficult to understand and hence used YouTube to understand them.